-Curriculum: We will be using the fundamental tools of formal demography such as stable population theory and the mathematics of mortality, and other demographic outcomes, to understand the implications of the Covid-19 pandemic.
-The content and materials will be available soon: you may find the materials from the 2021 workshop here.
+Curriculum: We used the fundamental tools of formal demography such as stable population theory and the mathematics of fertility, reproduction, and other demographic outcomes, to understand fertility dynamics and the implications of recent events like the Covid-19 pandemic and the Dobbs decision.
+See links below for 2023 Workshop Description.
+You may find further information and course materials from the 2022 and 2021 workshops here.
+Check back here in Spring 2024 for information about the June 2024 Workshop.

 Day 1 of the workshop covered matrix population models and stable population theory.

-Day 2 of the workshop covered mortality modeling, focusing on the continuous representation of the liftable with hazards.
+Day 2 of the workshop covered mortality modeling, focusing on the continuous representation of the life table with hazards.

-Days 4 and 5 featured guest speakers presenting new research on Covid-19 using formal demographic methods.
+Days 4 and 5 featured guest speakers presenting new research on Covid-19 and beyond using formal demographic methods.

 •For any questions, please write to the Executive Director, Berkeley Population Center, firstname.lastname@example.org (link sends e-mail).